-The new bridge will now open simultaneously in both the westbound and eastbound directions on Labor Day weekend 2013.
+The new bridge is expected to open simultaneously in both westbound and eastbound directions.

-Status: The SAS, YBITS#2 and OTD#2 construction activities are ongoing in support of the seismic safety opening scheduled for September 3, 2013.
+Status: The SAS, YBITS#1 and OTD#2 and the OTD approach construction activities are ongoing in support of the seismic safety opening.

 Self-Anchored Suspension (SAS) Superstructure Main Cable Completion Activities